Beilinson-Bernstein localization over the Harish-Chandra center: Introduction

 The adjunction $(\pi_*,\pi^!)$ on ind-coherent sheaves associated to $\pi:X\to Y$ defines a monad $T=\pi^!\pi_*$ acting on $\cQ^!(X)$, and it is easy to see that $T$ is represented by an algebra object

-Observe that $\cA^!$ is simply the groupoid algebra (relative volume forms on the groupoid with convolution product) for the descent groupoid $\XYX$ acting on $X$, and an $\cA$-module structure simply realizes coinvariance along the fibers of $\pi$.
+Observe that $\cA^!$ is the groupoid algebra (relative volume forms on the groupoid with convolution product) for the descent groupoid $\XYX$ acting on $X$.
 The proper descent theorem of \cite[Proposition A.2.8]{preygel} and \cite[7.2.2]{indcoh} provides an equivalence

 Finally, let us now assume that $X$ and $Y$ are both smooth, so that we have canonical identifications $\cQ(X)\simeq \cQ^!(X)$ and $\cQ(Y)\simeq \cQ^!(Y)$.
 Moreover, let us assume that $\pi$ is proper, surjective on field points, and {\em crepant}, or in other words, Calabi-Yau of dimension zero in that we are given a trivialization of its relative dualizing sheaf and thus an identification $\pi^*\simeq \pi^!$.
 In particular, this implies that $\pi^* \simeq \pi^!$ are simultaneously continuous and cocontinuous, as well as conservative.
 Then $T \simeq T^\vee$ is a Frobenius monad, the groupoid algebra $\omega_{\XYX/X} \simeq \cO_{\XYX}$ is a Frobenius algebra object, and there are equivalences